Wah Yan College, Hong Kong

-Wah Yan College, Hong Kong also referred to by its acronym WYHK, is a Catholic all-boys grant-in-aid secondary education institution run by the Society of Jesus in Wan Chai, Hong Kong.
+Wah Yan College, Hong Kong (WYHK) is a Catholic all-boys grant-in-aid secondary education institution run by the Society of Jesus in Wan Chai, Hong Kong.
 It was founded by Peter Tsui Yan Sau on 16 December 1919.
 It was a non-sectarian school when it was founded, and the Jesuits took over the operation of the school in 1932.

-Subsidised by the Government of Hong Kong, WYCHK is a grammar school using English as the medium of instruction (except the subjects Chinese and Chinese History).
+Subsidised by the Government of Hong Kong, WYCHK is a grammar school using English as the medium of instruction (except for Chinese Language and Chinese History).
 There are around 60 teachers and 800 students.
 It is a sister school of Wah Yan College, Kowloon.

 The school has an enrolment of approximately 800 students with 60 teachers and a few Irish Jesuit fathers.
 The supervisor of the school is Rev. Fr.
 Clement Tsui, S.J., who is an alumnus of the school and a Roman Catholic Jesuit priest, and serves concurrently as Rector of Wan Yan College Chapel, located within the campus under the parish of St. Margaret's Church near Leighton Hill.
-The current principal of the school is Dr. Davis Chan, the second alumnus of St. Joseph's College, Hong Kong to become the principal of the college after the founder Mr. Peter Tsui Yan Sau.
+The principal of the school is Davis Chan, the second alumnus of St. Joseph's College, Hong Kong to become the principal of the college after the founder Peter Tsui Yan Sau.